Guide for Author

 ■Study Protocols

-Study Protocols provide detailed accounts of the hypotheses, rationales, and methodologies of ongoing or proposed large-scale studies.
+Study Protocols provide detailed accounts of the hypotheses, rationales, and methodologies of ongoing or proposed large-scale studies, including randomized controlled trials, prospective cohort studies, and disease registries.
+Study protocols for meta-analyses will not be accepted.

 ■Short Reports